 There is a fundamental difference between the child’s play in other situations and their play in play therapy.
 The structure and quality of the relationship between the play therapist and the child provides opportunities for therapeutic healing and repair.
 This transforms the play to play therapy.
 The play therapist is an informed container of the child's therapeutic work providing a unique understanding of the child’s inner world.

-Pia is trained in animal assisted therapy and has a young dog called Libi working alongside with her in the playroom.
+Pia is trained in animal assisted therapy and has her dogs Libi and Cosmo working alongside with her in the playroom.

 Find out more about

-If you would like to make an appointment for play therapy, please contact Pia Lück.
+If you would like to make an appointment for play therapy, please contact Pia Lück or Olivia Cunningham.

 Pia Lück